robmcmullen/omnivore/README.rst

 Prerequisites
 -------------

-* python 2.7 (but not 3.x yet) capable of building C extensions
+* Python 3.6 and above, capable of building C extensions
 * git

+Note: Python 2 is not supported.

 Your version of python must be able to build C extensions, which should be automatic in most linux and on OS X. You may have to install the python